EmilNilsson12/newsletter-backend/README.md

 1. Clone this repo to your local machine

+2. Make sure `node.js` is installed

-2. type `npm install` in the terminal to download node_modules folder
+3. Type `npm install` in the terminal to download node_modules folder

-3. _DON'T_ remove node_modules from .gitignore
+4. _DON'T_ remove node_modules from .gitignore

-4. Use VSCode
+5. Use VSCode
    - Use plugin: prettier

 ## Testing the app